PierceAF/ttbarToBsToTauTau/README.md

 ### Plotting after full condor run
+- Do it inside of cmssw-el7 singularity
-When the condor jobs are done, you need to merge by hand(manually)
+- When the condor jobs are done, you need to merge by hand(manually)
 - ```./Plotter plot.root output.root```

 ## Explanation of code